teddykoker/image-gpt/README.md

 ### Pre-trained Models

-Pre-trained models are located in `models` directory.
+Some pre-trained models are located in `models` directory.
+Run `./download.sh` to download the `cifar10` pretrained iGPT-S model.

 ### Compute Centroids